indrekots/indrekots.github.io/_posts/articles/2017-06-02-whats-new-in-java-9-streams.md

 // 8
 {% endhighlight %}

-In this example, we're taking all even numbers from the initial stream until the first odd number is encountered.
+In this example, we're taking even numbers from the initial stream until the first odd number is encountered.
 The stream returned by `takeWhile` contains `2`, `4`, `6`, `8`.
 It does not contain `9` since it did not match the predicate.
 Although `10` and `12` are even, they're not included in the returned stream as well because the stream operation was cut off when `9` was encountered.

-// prefix
-// parallel stream

 ## `dropWhile`

 `dropWhile` is essentially the opposite of `takeWhile`.
 Instead of *taking* elements from the stream until the first element which does not match the predicate, `dropWhile` *drops* these elements and includes the remaining elements in the returned stream.

-//longest contiguous prefix

 The following is the same example we used previously with one noteworthy difference. `takeWhile` has been replaced with `dropWhile`.